What You Need to Know About Title Examiner, Abstractor, or Searcher

 - Verify accuracy and completeness of land-related documents accepted for registration, preparing rejection notices when documents are not acceptable.

-These are the skills Title Examiners, Abstractors, and Searchers say are the most useful in their careers:
+When polled, Title Examiners, Abstractors, and Searchers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.